dandavison/temporalio-server/README.md

     asyncio.run(main())
 ```

-See `example.py` in the repository for a runnable example involving a workflow and activity.
+See `example.py` in the repository for a runnable example.

 ## Development